Special Category Visa

 - on Norfolk Island on 26 February 2001, or

 - in Australia including Norfolk Island, for 12 months in the 2 years immediately before this date.

 If you meet these rules and also live in Australia, you're an Australian resident for social security purposes.

 If you formerly held a Norfolk Island immigration temporary, general or unrestricted entry permit you may be able to apply for an Australian permanent visa.

 Confirm your status

 Check your visa status using VEVO.
-Your can also contact Centelink International Services or request your travel records to confirm whether you are a non-protected or protected Special Category Visa-holder.
+You can also contact Centelink International Services or request your travel records to confirm whether you are a non-protected or protected Special Category Visa-holder.

-New Zealanders granted a permanent visa will revert back to a Special Category Visa if they enter Australia with an expired travel facility.
-Check the Must Not Arrive After Date in VEVO or on your Visa Grant Notice and keep a copy with your passport.
+New Zealanders granted a permanent visa such as the NZ 189 or Resident Return Visa will revert to a Special Category Visa if they enter Australia with an expired travel facility.
+Check the Must Not Arrive After Date in VEVO or on your Visa Grant Notice - keep a copy with your passport.